113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 {: #cbr-rules-cli-options}

 --enforcement-mode (string)
-:   The enforcement mode of the rule.
-See https://ibm.biz/cbr-enforcement-modes for more details.
+:   How the rule is enforced.
+The CLI accepts the values `enabled` (default), `disabled`, and `report`.
+For more informaiton about enforcement, see [Rule enforcement](/docs/account?topic=account-context-restrictions-whatis#rule-enforcement).

 --region (string)
 :   The `region` resource attribute.